alvinng4/Gravity-Simulator/docs/CLI.md

     numpy==1.26.4
     rich==13.7.1
     ```
-3. I have compiled the C library for you, but you may want to recompile the C library if
+3. Compile the C library

-    * The program failed to load the C library, and you don't want to use the NumPy option (slow)
+    I have provided a compilation of the C library in the repository.
+If it does not run on your computer,
-    * You want to use CUDA GPU acceleration
+    you may need to recompile it.

     To compile the C library, simply go to the src folder and run
     ```
-    make [CC=gcc] [USE_CUDA=1]
+    make [CC=gcc]
     ```
     Then, move the `c_lib.dylib`, `c_lib.dll` or `c_lib.so` file into the gravity_sim folder (One of them will be generated depending on your operation system).
     ```